THE VICKERS VALETTA

 This photograph is displayed here by kind permission of Mark Rogers owner of the Sweptwings site, one not to be missed by the aviation enthusiast.

-The prototype Javelin first flew in November 1951 but did not enter service in 1956.
+When it was found that modern bombers such as the Canberra could operate at 55000 feet there was an immediate requirement for a Meteor replacement.
+The prototype Javelin first flew in November 1951 but did not enter service until 1956.
 It was a delta wing two seater designed for all-purpose day and night all-weather operation and was capable of supersonic speeds.
-However the design had an inherent fault in that if it entered a spin it was virtually impossible to recover from it, as the controls became ineffective.
+Initially the plane was considered "a bit of a brute to handle" : possibly this view relating to moving it on the ground as the nose wheel was not steerable, the two engine nozzles too close to steer that way and the toe brakes ineffective.
+However the design also had a more serious inherent fault in that if it entered a spin it was virtually impossible to recover from it, as the controls became ineffective.
 In addition a spin always followed a stall.
-Brave test pilots carried out hundreds of spins in after modifications and a two stage stall warning device was fitted.
+Brave test pilots carried out hundreds of spins after modifications and a two stage stall warning device was fitted.
 One such test resulted in a crash at Brading in the Isle of Wight in December 1955, the pilot ejecting to safety.

 This large aircraft had a wingspan of 52ft. and a fuselage of 56ft.
-A black nose cone contained the Air Interception 3cm. radar and it was was initially armed with four 30mm Aden cannons, but the later versions acquired air-to-air missiles.
+A black nose cone contained the Air Interception Mk.17 3cm. radar which could give a range of up to fifty miles.
+The Navigator operating it in the back seat needed to have short femurs else on ejection the radar console might have kneecapped him.
+Initially armed with four 30mm Aden cannons, the later versions acquired air-to-air missiles.
 A long range fuel tank of 250 gallons capacity could be carried beneath either wing.
-This heavy plane was considered to be a 'bit of a brute' by it's pilots.
 After a difficult gestation period, eventually no fewer whan seven versions were needed to fulfill all requirements but the later versions served successfully in many theatres.
-There is a most wonderful website entirely devoted to this aircraft and it states that the "Gate Guardian" at RAF Leeming is a Javelin.
+There is an excellent website entirely devoted to this aircraft and it states that the "Gate Guardian" at RAF Leeming is a Javelin.

 Return to your place on the Leeming page.